aristanetworks/anta/docs/cli/nrfu.md

   --help                          Show this message and exit.
 ```

-The `--tags` option allows you to target specific devices in your inventory, while the `--search` option permits filtering based on a regular expression pattern in both the hostname and the test name.
+The `--tags` option allows to target specific devices in your inventory, while the `--search` option permits filtering based on a regular expression pattern in both the hostname and the test name.

 The `--skip-error` option can be used to exclude tests that failed due to connectivity issues or unsupported commands.